 Why Buy an Infant Car Seat?

-You will need to purchase an infant car seat if you ever plan to put your baby in any kind of motorized vehicle.
-It might honestly be one of the only must have items on your baby gear list (okay diapers too, but you get the point).
+You will need to purchase an infant car seat if you ever plan to put your baby in a motorized vehicle.
+It might honestly be one of the only must-have items on your baby gear list (okay diapers too, but you get the point).

 The video below, by the Children's Hospital of Philadelphia, provides an excellent overview of the role infant car seats play in protecting your infant, as well as safety tips on proper installation.